parth818/Mandelbrot-Set/README.md

 <br>
 1.)
 First, the upper half portion of the image is computed by setting each pixel to a desired value using the code.
 <br>
 2.)
-Next, the upper half portion generated is cropped and flipper to produce a mirror image of itself and is transposed on the original generated image.
+Next, the upper half portion generated is cropped and flipper to produce a mirror image of itself and is transposed on the original generated image in first step.
 <br>

 ### Hence, a complete image of Mandlebrot set is generated, since the figure is symmetric in nature.